AutoMutatio/am_public_terraform/StorageAccount/README.md

 NOTE: We recommend using groups rather than users to assign roles to.

-1. Copy the template_terraform.tfvars.json to terraform.tfvars.json.
-This is a [Terraform Variables JSON file](https://developer.hashicorp.com/terraform/language/values/variables).
+1. Copy the template_tofu.tfvars.json to tofu.tfvars.json.
+This is a [tofu Variables JSON file](https://developer.hashicorp.com/tofu/language/values/variables).
-2. Edit the terraform.tfvars.json using the parameters
+2. Edit the tofu.tfvars.json using the parameters

 | Name                 | Type         | Description                                                                                                                                                                                      |
 | -------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |